-NOTE -- Seller warrants that this product complies with the specifications expressed in this label and the Label Booklet.
-Seller makes no other warranties and disclaims all other warranties express or implied, including but not limited to warranties of merchantability and fitness for the intended purpose.
-Seller=s liability for default breach or failure under this label and Label Booklet shall be limited to the amount of purchase price.
-Seller shall have no liability for consequential dangers.
+Seller warrants that this product complies with the specifications expressed in this label.
+SELLER'S GUARANTEE SHALL BE LIMITED TO THE TERMS SET OUT ON THE LABEL AND, SUBJECT THERETO, THE BUYER ASSUMES THE RISK TO PERSONS OR PROPERTY ARISING FROM THE USE OR HANDLING OF THIS PRODUCT AND ACCEPTS THE PRODUCT ON THAT CONDITION.
+Seller's liability for default, breach or failure under this label shall be limited to the amount of the purchase price.
+Seller shall have no liability for consequential damages.